freya-who/Bobbycar-automation/README.md

 # Current status

+For now I have switched to a simpler Rectangle Detector, so the Bobbycar will be following a printout of a red rectangle above a blue rectangle.

+I also tried circle detection using Hugh transformation but finding the right parameters is tricky and so dependent on the surroundings that it isn't a feasible approach in this case.

-At the moment the project reaches only roughly 1fps, however, using threading, this is at least roughly real time and not delayed.
+<s>At the moment the project reaches only roughly 1fps with YOLO, however, using threading, this is at least roughly real time and not delayed.
 Before threading, the delay was about 8 seconds.

-I tried to increase the speed by compiling opencv myself with ARM NEON and VFPV3 options enabled (see `Sources` for tutorial), but either opencv 4.0.0 is compiled with those options anyway or YOLO doesn't make use of those option, because there was no increase in FPS.
+I tried to increase the speed by compiling opencv myself with ARM NEON and VFPV3 options enabled (see `Sources` for tutorial), but it seems opencv 4.0.0 is already compiled with those options, because there was no increase in FPS.</s>

-People and other objects are detected in the webcam video stream, however, no motors or servos are being controled using this information yet.

 # To Do
-* Decide on one or two objects to recognize, print out images to test detection
+* Fix white balance in pi camera to reliably detect blue and red rectangles
+* Speed control depending on size of object in frame
-* Connect and control servos and motor on Bobbycar
+* Connect servos and motor on Bobbycar
+* Figure out logistics: make the script start when button is pressed (no screen during normal usage), implement a logger, make `sudo modprobe bcm2835-v4l2` and `sudo pigpiod` run when button is pressed, before script is started, disable all `imshow` functionality
-* Make detection faster (5fps would be good)
+* Make YOLO detection faster (5fps would be good) - HOW?
+* Maybe to improve ease-of-use use circle detection (not using Hugh Transform though, that is a massive pain to get the parameters right...) and paint some spheres red and blue, relatively small, put them on a keychain and carry those around.
+Probably easier than keeping a printout of rectangles taped to your back...